Astigmatism—causes, symptoms and possible treatments

 What is astigmatism?

-Astigmatism is common.
-Some are born with it, some develop it over time, and some experience it after an eye injury or eye surgery.
-In most cases, it can be corrected with glasses or contact lenses.
+To elaborate, your eye works best when your cornea or lens is spherical like a basketball, but with astigmatism, it's shaped more like a football.
+This football-like shape makes it more difficult to properly focus the light coming into your eye.
+Astigmatism is incredibly common—about 1 in 3 have it.
+Some people are born with it, some develop it over time, and some experience it after an eye injury or eye surgery.
+In many cases, it's easily corrected with glasses or contact lenses.

 • Blurry or distorted vision at all distances